nu-I86/sorter-bot/README.md

 # sorter-bot
 A simple Minecraft bot designed to organize chests based on item categories, powered by Mineflayer.
-Commands are only accepted by the username given by the OWNER variable, everybody else gets ignored.
+Commands are only accepted by the given username, everybody else gets ignored.

 ## Commands
 I'll revisit this when its ready to use

 ## Env variables
-- HOST - Where the bot should connect to.
+- TARGET_HOST - Where the bot should connect to.
 Defaults to localhost.
-- PORT - The port to use.
+- TARGET_PORT - The port to use.
 This one will change a lot.
-- USERNAME - The name the bot will use in-game.
+- BOT_USERNAME - The name the bot will use in-game.
-- PASSWORD - Only applies to legit accounts and online servers, which is strongly discouraged.
+- BOT_PASSWORD - Only applies to legit accounts and online servers, which is strongly discouraged.
-- OWNER - The username that can control this bot.
+- BOT_OWNER - The username that can control this bot.
 Required!

 Aren't sure how to use env varables?
 [This page](https://codeburst.io/process-env-what-it-is-and-why-when-how-to-use-it-effectively-505d0b2831e7) might help.